 0. Compensating CO2 emissions

 I know, I know, I know.
 Compensating your CO2 emissions is not the same as not flying at all.
 I knoooow.
-However, despite flying I have a very low Ecological Footprint (6.37 tons), because I consciously ensure to take care of many things in my everyday life.
+However, despite flying I have a very low Ecological Footprint (5,99 tons – still room for improvement), because I consciously ensure to take care of many things in my everyday life.
 Because I can’t hold back my curiosity for the world, I treat myself to the luxury of travelling.
 This makes it even more important for me to compensate every single one of my flights via websites such as ClimatePartner or Atmosfair.
 For a flight from Stuttgart to Hamburg this is about 10€ (a distance that I usually travel by train) and for a flight from Munich to Namibia round about 60€ – absolutely adequate in relation to the ticket price.

 1. Very simple, very effective: (virgin) plastic sucks.